-The child will receive some support or interventions appropriate to meeting needs.
-This will be for a period of time that will allow suitable time for progress to be made.
+Parents and school will complete a My assessment which will provide a more detailed picture of the whole child and then regular TAC meetings will take place to help support the child with barriers to learning or other special needs.
 Parent(s)/Carer(s) will be involved in the team around the child meetings to help identify support needs required.

-The Multi - agency group may feel that the school is not able to meet the needs of the child with complex and high level additional needs within their existing resources.
+If the child's progress does not improve then, through discussions with parents and external agencies, it will be suggested to continue along the graduated pathway which will be working towards an Education Health and Care.
 If this is the case, an evidence based request may be made to the Local Authority to conduct a more detailed assessment possibly leading to an Education Health and Care Plan.
 (EHCP)